haiwera-silk-cd/magento-devdocs/guides/v2.1/mrg/ee/CatalogInventoryStaging.md

 ## Extension points

-You can interact with the Magento_CatalogInventoryStaging模块 using the Magento {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} mechanism, see [Magento plug-ins](http://devdocs.magento.com/guides/v2.1/extension-dev-guide/plugins.html).
+You can interact with the Magento_CatalogInventoryStaging模块 using the Magento {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}扩展{% endglossarytooltip %} mechanism, see [Magento plug-ins](http://devdocs.magento.com/guides/v2.1/extension-dev-guide/plugins.html).

 [The The Magento dependency injection mechanism](http://devdocs.magento.com/guides/v2.1/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_CatalogInventoryStaging模块.